arunsrin/arunsrin.mkdocs/home/books/non-fiction/philosophy/index.md

 Investigations into ethics, existence, and the principles of thought.

+### ❤️Myths to Live by, by Joseph Campbell (2026)

+They don't make great people like him any more do they.
+A remarkable series of lectures by the leading authority on myths.
+The author never lets cynicism get in the way of his sense of wonder, and has a knack for melding science with religion, and getting to the common kernel inside the mythologies of cultures across the world.

 ### ❤️Think like a Stoic, by Massimo Pigliucci (2024)
 Condenses Seneca, Aurelius and others in a very digestible set of chapters.
 [Detailed Review](think-like-a-stoic.md)